DataPerceptionAI/about/index.md

 Efficiency gains can be made within any industry.
 Our partners are in manufacturing, healthcare, government, retail, mining, and education, just to name a few.

 ## Operations
-Our focus is on internal operations that utilizes, or has the potential to utilize data.
-We build custom solutions that allows you to take full advantage of your data.
+Our focus is on internal operations that utilize, or have the potential to use data.
+We build custom solutions that allow you to take full advantage of your data.
 Tools we have developed, include:
 * BI Dashboards
 * Machine learning models
 * Data entry apps